10x-Engineers/Infinite-ISP/README.md

 | crop          | Details |
 | -----------   | --- |
-| isEnable      |  Enables or disables this module.
+| is_enable      |  Enables or disables this module.
 When enabled it ony crops if bayer pattern is not disturbed
-| isDebug       |  Flag to output module debug logs
+| is_debug       |  Flag to output module debug logs
 | new_width     |  New width of the input RAW image after cropping
 | new_height    |  New height of the input RAW image after cropping